No. 69; October 2023

 Asperger's Disorder was a term previously used to describe one of the pervasive developmental disorders.
-Children and adolescents diagnosed with Asperger's Disorder had problems in the development of social skills, often experiencing difficulty interacting with peers.
+Children and adolescents diagnosed with Asperger's Disorder had problems with social skills, often experiencing difficulty interacting with peers.
 They also tended to display unusual, eccentric, or repetitive behaviors.

 Asperger's Disorder was sometimes referred to as "high functioning autism."
 This is because many of the children diagnosed with the disorder had average or above average intelligence and near normal development of speech and language.

 In 2013, the diagnosis of Asperger's Disorder was removed from the newly revised Diagnostic and Statistical Manual (DSM-5).
 Children previously diagnosed with Asperger's Disorder were included in the broader category of autism spectrum disorder (ASD).
 The new definition covers children who display problems with communication and social interactions.
-For example, they may respond inappropriately in conversations or misread non-verbal cues.
+For example, they may not respond appropriately in conversations or misread non-verbal cues.
+Individuals may have problems understanding the perspectives of others during conversations.
 They may also have difficulty building friendships appropriate to their age.
 In addition, children with ASD may be overly dependent on routines, unusually sensitive to changes in their environment, or intensely focused on specific items.

 The decision to combine the categories grew out of research demonstrating that Asperger's was not actually a separate "disorder."
 Instead, children previously diagnosed with Asperger's were better and more accurately described as having a disorder on the "autism spectrum."
 Researchers also hope that the improved accuracy and consistency of the diagnosis will lead to enhanced research on the cause, treatment, and ultimately prevention of ASD.